Quantum cohomology and toric minimal model programs: Quantum Stanley-Reisner ring and Jacobian ring

-\begin{proof} Kouchnirenko's theorem implies that the number of critical points is $\dim(T)!$ times the volume of the dual polytope, which is equal to the sum of the volumes of the maximal dimension cones of $X \qu G$ exactly if $c_1(X \qu G) \ge 0$. \end{proof}

-Because the dimensions of $QH(X \qu G)$ and $\Jac(W_{X,G})$ do not match (Corollary \ref{equal}, see Figure \ref{dual}) there must be additional relations, that is, generators in the kernel of \eqref{mapsto}.
+Because the dimensions of $QH(X \qu G)$ and $\Jac(W_{X,G,g})$ for generic $g$ do not match in the non-semi-positive case, see Corollary \ref{equal}, there must be additional relations, that is, generators in the kernel of the map $QH_G(X) \to QH(X \qu G)$ in \eqref{mapsto}.

-Several authors suggested, and Iritani \cite{iritani:conv} and Fukaya et al \cite{fooo:tms} proved in the case of toric manifolds, that the additional relations correspond to critical points outside of the moment polytope, and can be removed by using the formal version of the Jacobian ring of the potential introduced in Definition \ref{jac} \eqref{jacplus}.
+Several authors suggested, and Iritani \cite{iritani:conv} and Fukaya et al \cite{fooo:tms} proved in the case of toric manifolds, that the additional relations in the kernel of \eqref{mapsto} correspond to functions on the critical points $y \in \Crit(W_{X,G})$ outside of the moment polytope $\Delta_{X \qu G}$.
+These extra generators can be removed by using the formal version of the Jacobian ring of the potential introduced in Definition \ref{jac} \eqref{jacplus}.